 The problem is…

-When tube feeding a young pup usually needs to be fed every two hours around the clock, which can be challenging for many owners for obvious reasons.
+When tube feeding, a young pup usually needs to be fed every two hours around the clock, which can be challenging for many owners for obvious reasons.
+On the positive side, as these affected dogs age, some can see a reduction in the size of the “cleft,” thereby reducing the affected area and making the surgical repair much more accessible.

 This is why…

-You’ll want to work closely with a veterinarian that is familiar with this condition so that you can create a “game plan” to ensure the best care for your loved one.
-And if that care means waiting for a few months so that your pet is older and better equipped to handle the surgery so be it.
-Even if that means having to switch your puppy from a milk to a blenderized diet.
+You’ll want to work closely with a veterinarian who is familiar with this condition so that you can create a “game plan” to ensure the best care for your loved one.
+And if that care means waiting for a few months so your pet is older and better equipped to handle the surgery, so be it, even if that means switching your puppy from a milk to a blenderized diet.

 Also…

 It should be noted that the recovery time for these types of procedures can be a bit lengthy.
-Because not only do you have to wait for the site of the surgery to heal, growth of the upper jaw as your puppy grows, may cause the part of the cleft that was repaired to become thin and even break open again.
+Not only do you have to wait for the site of the surgery to heal, but the growth of the upper jaw as your puppy grows may cause the part of the repaired cleft to become thin and even break open again.

-These types of openings, are called oronasal fistula, and may need to be reclosed 4-6 weeks after the original surgery.
-All the while, your dog will most likely remain on a blended or “soft” food diet.
+These openings are called an oronasal fistula and may need to be reclosed 4-6 weeks after the original surgery.
+Your dog will likely remain on a blended or “soft” diet.

-It’s difficult for us to say that people shouldn’t consider COST when determining the care of an animal, we understand that few us have an UNLIMITED amount of money just sitting ready to be spent on anything.
+It’s difficult for us to say that people shouldn’t consider COST when determining the care of an animal; we understand that few of us have an UNLIMITED amount of money just sitting ready to be spent on anything.
+This is why we here at IndulgeYourPet encourage any pet owner to take a moment and consider purchasing a pet insurance policy for their furry little loved ones so they don’t ever find themselves in this situation.

-Now will a pet insurance policy be able to help out a puppy with a cleft palate?
+Now, can a pet insurance policy help out a puppy with a cleft palate?

-If you think you might want to learn more about how pet insurance policies work and what it might cost to own one, we would encourage you to check out our Best Pet insurance article where we discuss many of the pros and cons of these types of insurance policies.
+So, if you want to learn more about how pet insurance policies work and what it might cost to own one, we encourage you to check out our Best Pet Insurance article, where we discuss many of the pros and cons of these insurance policies.